Public Appetite for Low-Dose CBD

-It is hard to pinpoint when cannabidiol (CBD) went from being a vaguely known cannabinoid, in the shadows of THC, to the preeminent therapeutic compound it is recognised as today.
+It is hard to pinpoint when cannabidiol (CBD) went from being a vaguely known cannabinoid, in the shadows of its brother component, to the preeminent therapeutic compound it is recognised as today.

 CBD is probably best known for its cases of success in ameliorating symptoms of treatment-resistant epilepsy.
 Yet the scope of its potential application is proving to be vast.